Best Wedges for High Handicappers and Beginners (Most forgiving wedges)

 • Cheap grips

-The Callaway Mack Daddy CB is a forgiving, cavity back wedge.
-These are popular with Cleveland enthusiasts and now Callaway has one too.
+The Callaway Mack Daddy CB is a forgiving cavity back wedge which suits high handicappers and beginners.

 Pros